gerardroche/sublime-phpunit/README.md

 ## Installation

-### Package Control installation
+### [Package Control]

-This is the preferred method of installation is via [Package Control](https://packagecontrol.io).
+This is the preferred method of installation.
 Search for "phpunitkit".

 ### Manual installation